unni-krishnan-95/copy/_posts/2016-09-08-over-the-wire-bandit1.md

 root@kali:~# ssh bandit1@bandit.labs.overthewire.org
 ```

-Remeber, you must SSH into the next level after getting the password.
+Remember, you must SSH into the next level after getting the password.
 So just replace the user name before the `@` with the next level (Ex: `bandit0@bandit.labs...` will now be `bandit1@bandit.labs...`, and for the password, use what you attained from the previous level.

 ### Level 1 -> 2: